 6 Best Seiko Field Watches For Every Budget

 James Elliott10 June 2021 | 8 min read

-As a daily beater, there aren’t many better categories of watch to stick on your wrist than a field watch.
+As a daily beater, there aren’t many better categories of watch to stick on your wrist than a Seiko field watch.
 Originally used during world war two, field watches are designed to do two things very well – keep accurate time and be tough.

 At Watch & Bullion, we’re also big fans of Seiko.
 The budget-friendly Japanese watch company offers some of the best quality watches on the market at this price point, and the great news is they have a wide range of fantastic field watch.

-In this article, we will pick out the five best Seiko field watches on the market.
+In this article, we will pick out the six best Seiko field watches on the market.
 We’ll compare them on their design, specs, and price to help you decide which is the best field watch for you from Seiko’s legendary brand.